3497816320-cmyk/acc102-covid-recovery-analysis/README.md

 # COVID-19 Economic Recovery Analysis

-## **1. Problem & User**
+## 1. Problem & User
-This project explores how different countries recovered economically after the COVID-19 pandemic using GDP data.
-It is intended for students and beginners who want to understand economic trends through clear and simple analysis.
+This project examines how different countries recovered economically after the COVID-19 pandemic using GDP data.
+It is designed for students and beginners who want a clear and straightforward comparison of recovery patterns across countries.

----

-## **2. Data**
+## 2. Data
-**Source:** World Bank (GDP, current US$)
+Source: World Bank (GDP, current US$)
-**Accessed:** April 2026
+Accessed: April 2026

-The dataset includes GDP values for selected countries in 2019 and 2023, with key fields such as country name and GDP values for each year.
+Key fields:
+- Country Name
+- GDP (2018–2023)

-The data was downloaded from the World Bank and then cleaned and organised into a simplified CSV file, which is included in the `data/` folder.
+The dataset was downloaded from the World Bank and filtered to include 18 countries from different regions and levels of development.
+A cleaned version of the dataset is included in the data/ folder.

----

-## **3. Methods**
+## 3. Methods
-The analysis was carried out in Python using pandas and matplotlib.
-The main steps include loading the dataset, cleaning and formatting the data, calculating GDP growth rates, and ranking countries based on their recovery speed.
-Visualisations were created using bar charts and line charts to present the results more clearly.

----
+The analysis was carried out in Python using the following steps:
+- Load data using pandas
+- Clean and format the dataset (set index, convert units to trillion USD)
+- Calculate GDP growth rates (2019–2023)
+- Rank countries based on growth rate
+- Visualise results using matplotlib (bar chart and multi-year trend chart)

-## **4. Key Findings**
+## 4. Key Findings
-- All selected countries show signs of economic recovery after COVID-19
+- All selected countries show recovery after COVID-19, but at different speeds
-- Growth rates vary across countries rather than following a single pattern
-- Larger economies do not necessarily grow faster in percentage terms
-- Absolute GDP increase does not directly indicate faster recovery

----
+- Emerging economies generally achieve higher growth rates
+- Developed economies show more stable but slower growth
+- Countries with larger economies tend to have lower percentage growth due to a higher starting base
+- The multi-year data shows a clear dip around 2020 followed by recovery

-## **5. How to run**
+## 5. How to run
 - Open the notebook in Jupyter Notebook or JupyterLab
-- Ensure pandas and matplotlib are installed
+- Make sure pandas and matplotlib are installed
-- Run all cells (**Kernel → Restart & Run All**)
+- Run all cells in order (Kernel → Restart & Run All)
-- Output charts will be saved in the `figures/` folder
+- Output charts will be saved in the figures/ folder

----

-## **6. Product link / Demo**
+## 6. Product link / Demo
-**GitHub Repository:**
+GitHub Repository:
 https://github.com/3497816320-cmyk/acc102-covid-recovery-analysis

-**Notebook:**
+Notebook:
 https://github.com/3497816320-cmyk/acc102-covid-recovery-analysis/blob/main/covid_recovery_analysis.ipynb

-**Demo Video:**
-[Paste your video link here]

----

-## **7. Limitations & next steps**
+## 7. Limitations & next steps
-The dataset includes only a limited number of countries, which may affect how representative the results are.
-GDP alone may not fully capture economic recovery, and as this analysis is based on nominal GDP (current US$), the results may also be influenced by factors such as inflation and exchange rate changes, so they should be interpreted with some caution.
+This project is based on a selected group of countries, which may limit how representative the results are.
+GDP is also the only indicator used, so it does not fully capture all aspects of economic recovery, such as employment, inflation, or sector-level performance.

+In addition, the analysis uses nominal GDP (current US$), which may be influenced by inflation and exchange rate changes, so the results should be interpreted with some caution.
-The data is also simplified and focuses on selected years rather than a full time period.

-**Future improvements:**
+Future improvements could include:
-- Include more countries and a longer time period
+- Expanding the dataset to include more countries and a longer time period
-- Add additional indicators such as inflation or unemployment
+- Adding additional indicators such as inflation or unemployment
-- Apply more advanced analytical methods for deeper insights
+- Applying more advanced analytical methods for deeper insights